mui/mui-x/docs/data/introduction/licensing/licensing.md

 This error indicates that your MUI X license key format isn't valid.
 It could be because the license key is missing a character or has a typo.

-To solve the issue, you need to double check that `setLicenseKey()` is called with the right argument.
+To solve the issue, you need to double-check that `setLicenseKey()` is called with the right argument.
 Please check the [license key installation](#license-key-installation).

 ### 6. Invalid license key (`TypeError: extracting license expiry timestamp`)